MooersLab/MooersLab/README.md

 <p align="center"><img src="./images/words10.png" alt="HTML5 Icon" style="width:632px;height:244px;"></p>

 On the day after Thanksgiving in 2023, I generated almost 12,000 words.
-From that point to just before Christmas, I made a concerted effort to generate at least 5,000 words a day.
+From that point to just before Christmas, I made a concerted effort to generate at least 5,000 words daily.
 Then family obligations reduced my daily word generation.
 Nonetheless, I had a five-fold increase in the total word count for November and December.